 - understand the elements of informed consent,

-- develop a readable and understandable consent form and Student as Principal Investigator Worksheet (see samples),
+- develop a readable and understandable consent form,

 - plan appropriate strategies for recruiting and informing subjects,

-- establish and maintain strict guidelines for protecting anonymity and confidentiality, and
+- establish and maintain strict guidelines for protecting confidentiality, and

-- allow sufficient time for HSRB review and completion of the project.
+- allow sufficient time for the HSRB to complete its review of the project, including the review of required modifications.

-Class assignments that involve gathering data systematically (e.g., survey, experiment, focus group, interview) from participants who are not class members, with the intent to analyze the data to come to conclusions, are considered to be research and therefore must be submitted for HSRB approval.
+Class assignments that involve gathering data systematically (e.g., survey, experiment, focus group, interview) from participants who are not class members, with the intent to analyze and draw conclusions from the data, are considered to be research and therefore must be submitted for HSRB approval.
 The HSRB will review proposed research for evidence of appropriate risk assessment, participant recruitment, and provisions of informed consent.

 If the overall objective of a course assignment is to learn about the design and conduct of research, and if the data will be collected and analyzed for classroom learning only, a Class Assignment Protocol form must be filed with the HSRB.
 If the same assignment will be used in several courses during an academic year, the HSRB may be able to approve all uses with a single application.
 The assignment must be reevaluated annually to ensure that the guidelines are maintained and to bring the research protocol up to date with any changes in federal guidelines.